huskyroboticsteam/mission-control/README.md

 ## Turn-in-place Drive Request
 ### Description
-Sent from Mission Control to instruct the rover to turn in place with a specified turn value.
+Sent from Mission Control to instruct the rover to turn in place with a specified steer value.

 ### Syntax
 ```
 {
     type: "turnInPlaceDriveRequest",
-    turn: number
+    steer: number
 }
 ```

 ### Parameters
-- `turn` - turn component in [-1.0, 1.0], where positive means turn right and negative means turn left
+- `steer` - steer component in [-1.0, 1.0], where positive means turn right and negative means turn left

 ## Crab Drive Request
 ### Description